imartayan/CBL/README.md

 A Rust library providing fully dynamic sets of *k*-mers with high [locality](https://en.wikipedia.org/wiki/Locality_of_reference).

-The data structure is described in [Conway-Bromage-Lyndon (CBL): an exact, dynamic representation of k-mer sets](https://www.biorxiv.org/content/10.1101/2024.01.29.577700v1), please [cite it](#citation) if you use it.
+The data structure is described in [Conway-Bromage-Lyndon (CBL): an exact, dynamic representation of k-mer sets](https://www.biorxiv.org/content/10.1101/2024.01.29.577700v1), please [cite it](#citation) if you use this library.

 It supports the following operations:
 - inserting a single *k*-mer (with `insert`), or every *k*-mer from a sequence (with `insert_seq`)